 “The term would be used when an individual or a group must complete a task that is pointless, tiring, and/or lame.”

-I don’t see working out as a bad situation or that it’s lame or pointless endeavor.
-But I don’t particularly look forward or get excited to it.
+I don’t see working out as a bad situation or that it’s a lame or pointless endeavor.
+But I don’t particularly look forward or get excited about it.

 I’ve mentioned it before in my articles, and I’m not ashamed to say it again, I dislike working out.

 You might think it strange that a fitness professional that doesn’t like to work out, after all, don’t most trainers love to be in the gym?